Praful22/Praful22/README.md

 ## 📝 About Me

 Welcome!
 I’m Praful, a researcher and engineer with a passion for decision making and planning, trajectory optimization, advanced control systems development, and simulation.
 My work bridges mechanical and aerospace engineering, with a focus on developing robust and adaptive solutions for real-world engineering applications.
-I am driven by the challenge of creating safe, agile, and robust engineering systems capable of functioning in complex environments.
+I am driven by the challenge of creating agile and robust engineering systems capable of functioning in complex environments.
 Feel free to explore my repositories, raise issues, or reach out for collaborations!

 ---